jinminhao/paddle-lite-service-demo/README.md

 ## Drogon Installation

 ### OSX
-You can try drogon on Mac OS and the following commands are for drogon installation on OSX.
+You can try using drogon on Mac OS.
+The following commands are for drogon installation on OSX.
 ``` bash
 brew install cmake
 brew install c-ares